Last updated April 13, 2020 with information about symptoms, testing procedures and prevention techniques.

 I still have questions about COVID-19.
 Who can I talk to?

 San Antonio Metropolitan Health District has set up a hotline for people with questions or concerns about COVID-19.
 The hotline is available in English and Spanish from 8 a.m. – 5 p.m.
 Monday – Friday.
-Just call 210-207-5779.
+Call 210-207-5779.

-You can also learn more about COVID-19 on the Centers for Disease Control’s website, which is updated regularly with the most current information about prevention measures and the spread of the disease.
+You can also learn more about COVID-19 on the CDC’s website, which is updated regularly with the most current information about prevention measures and the spread of the disease.

 This article will be updated with new information as it becomes available.

-For information about restricted visitation policies at University Hospital, visit the University Health System website.
+For information about restricted visitation policies at University Hospital, visit the University Health System’s COVID-19 web page.